 Hyperaldosteronism - primary and secondary

-in some patients.
 Most cases of primary hyperaldosteronism are caused by a noncancerous (benign) tumor of the adrenal gland.
-The condition is most common in people ages 30 - 50.
+The condition is most common in people 30 to 50 years old.

-Sometimes the health care provider needs to insert a catheter into the veins of the adrenal glands to determine which of the adrenals contains the growth.
+A procedure to insert a catheter into the veins of the adrenal glands may need to be done.
+This helps check which of the two adrenal glands is making too much aldosterone.

 This disease may also affect the results of the following tests:

 is usually treated with surgery.
-Removing adrenal tumors may control the symptoms.
-Even after surgery, some people still have high blood pressure and need to take medication.
-However, they can often reduce the number of medications or doses they take.
+It can sometimes be treated with medicines.
+Removing the adrenal tumor may control the symptoms.
+Even after surgery, some people still have high blood pressure and need to take medicine.
+But often, the number of medicines or doses can be lowered.

-Watching how much salt you eat and taking medication may control the symptoms without surgery.
-Medications used to treat hyperaldosteronism include:
+Limiting how much salt intake and taking medicine may control the symptoms without surgery.
+Medicines to treat hyperaldosteronism include:

 The outlook for primary hyperaldosteronism is good with early diagnosis and treatment.